gazebosim/sdf_tutorials/spec_world/tutorial1.md

 defined in the files `ground.sdf`, `box.sdf`, and `sphere.sdf` respectively.
 In `simple_world.sdf` the `<include>` tag is used to include the models in the world.
 The pose of the each model can be overridden by the `<pose>` child tag of `<include>`.
-This is demonstrated in the example where the pose the sphere in the original definition of the model was `1 2 3 0 0 0` but gets overridden to `10 0 2 0 0 0` when inserted into the world.
+This is demonstrated in the example where the pose of the sphere in the original definition of the model was `1 2 3 0 0 0` but gets overridden to `10 0 2 0 0 0` when inserted into the world.
 Since the name of a model has to be unique, `<include>` also provides a mechanism for overriding the name of the included model.
 Thus, it is possible to create two instances of the same model with different names as shown in the following example.

 ```xml
 <?xml version="1.0" ?>